11 Chinese New Year Foods to Eat for Good Luck

 5. Fresh Fruit

-Traditional Chinese New Year foods need not be complicated.
-Incorporating citrus fruits such as tangerines or oranges is one of many treats to bring luck for the year ahead.
-The fruits are typically added at the end of a meal as a sign of good fortune and also used to spread luck when given as gifts.
+The fruits are typically served at the end of a meal as a sign of good fortune.
+Interestingly, they are also used to spread luck when given as gifts.

-tangerines are a popular chinese new year food
+Tangerines are a popular Chinese New Year food

 via Canva